Chrolo/ChroloScripts_Aegisub/README.md

 Contains a bunch of useful functions, mainly around getting styles and parameters from lines and determine line sizes and bounding boxes co-ordinates.

-The whole 'chrolo' folder should be placed in includes.
+The whole 'chrolo' folder should be placed in the 'includes' directory of your aegisub app data folder.

 Maybe I'll get around to added depCtrl onto this all to make it easier.